 5. Consider Pregnancy-Related Concerns

-Since the Zika virus may cause severe birth defects (e.g., microcephaly), women who are pregnant or trying to get pregnant and men whose partner is also trying to get pregnant may have serious concerns about the risk of infection.
+Since the Zika virus may cause severe birth defects (e.g., microcephaly), women who are pregnant or are trying to get pregnant and men whose partner is trying to get pregnant may have serious concerns about the risk of infection.
 An employer should consider requests for a reasonable accommodation, including a job transfer, job modification or time off, any of which may be a way to avoid traveling to a Zika-affected area.
 The employer and employee should have a good-faith conversation for determining whether a reasonable accommodation is appropriate or necessary.
 An employer should be aware that a pregnant employee also may have the right to a reasonable accommodation under state pregnancy accommodation laws.

 6. Evaluate the Need for Business Travel to a Zika-Affected Area

 An employer may find that an employee has reservations or simply refuses to go on a business trip to a Zika-affected area.
 In this case, an employer should evaluate every situation on a case-by-case basis and determine whether the trip is necessary.
-Legally, an employer may require the employee to go if the CDC has not issued a travel advisory to that area.
+Legally, an employer may require the employee to go if the CDC has not issued a travel advisory for that area.
 However, an employer should consider being more understanding and reach an alternative solution with the employee, e.g., conduct business remotely or in a different location.
-On the other hand, an employer may not prohibit an employee, including a pregnant employee from traveling to a location known to be affected by the Zika virus.
+On the other hand, an employer may not prohibit an employee, including a pregnant employee, from traveling to a location known to be affected by the Zika virus.